Last Updated on September 24, 2021

 North Carolina has a ton of awesome (and interactive) museums to check out, especially when it’s cold and wet outside.

 We’re also big fans of the Museum of Life and Science in Durham, Raleigh’s NC Museum of Art (one of the city’s best!) and Museum of Natural Sciences, Discovery Place Science in Charlotte, and the Pinball Museum in Asheville.

 The abundance of museums spread throughout the state really makes traveling here in the winter more fun.

 Hit the Slopes

-Hang out by the fire at Beech Mountain Brewing Company (Website/Facebook), one of the only US breweries in a ski area, before jumping on the ski lift for the afternoon.
+Hang out by the fire at Beech Mountain Brewing Company, one of the only US breweries in a ski area, after your day out on the slopes.
 Snow tube parks in the mountains are a lot of fun, too.

-Explore NC Food and Beer
+Explore North Carolina Food and Beer

 Get Festive with Christmas-y Fun

-Experience what Forbes calls “America’s Prettiest Town” as Edenton celebrates Christmas.
+Experience Christmas in Edenton, one of our prettiest small towns.
 Caroling in the 1767 Courthouse, private historic home tours and carriage rides through the first and former colonial capital of North Carolina will surely put you in a festive mood.